successible/cleanslate/README.md

 ```

 - Login with Firebase locally via `npx firebase login`.
-- Run `npx firebase deploy` to deploy the Firebase functions in `/functions`.
+- Run `npx firebase deploy --only functions`.
+This will deploy Firebase functions in `/functions`.

 You can now run Firebase locally or in production with these last steps.